-Another 'Civil War?'
+Another 'Civil War'?
 Pessimism About Political Violence Deepens In A Divided Nation

-Another 'Civil War?'
+Another 'Civil War'?
 Pessimism About Political Violence Deepens In A Divided Nation

-The deadly synagogue shooting in Pittsburgh, the killing of two African-Americans in Kentucky and the wave of improvised explosive devices aimed at critics of President Trump all happened just within the last week.
+The deadly synagogue shooting in Pittsburgh, the killing of two African-Americans in Kentucky and the wave of improvised explosive devices aimed at critics of President Trump all happened just within the past week.

 And they all coincide with deep national pessimism about the outlook for peaceful politics in the United States.